particle-iot/docs/src/content/quickstart/monitor-one.md

 ### Monitor Edge

 The firmware on the Monitor One is Monitor Edge, which is included on the device but is open source and can be customized for your specific application.
+From this page you can also view the release notes for Monitor Edge releases.

 - [Monitor Edge firmware](/firmware/tracker-edge/monitor-edge-firmware/)